EM's for the Homestead

 Mold(s) for soap (I use whatever plastic containers I have around)

 Put on gloves and eye protection.
-Put lye in ice cream pail, slowly add EM, stirring with stick.
-Slowly add oil.
-Mix till thick as mayo (doesn't take very long).
-Pour in molds.
+Put EM in ice cream pail, slowly add Lye, stirring with stick.
+Once Lye is dissolved completely, solution will be hot.
+Allow to cool for ½ hour or so, or place in a cold water bath to speed up the process.
+Once Lye solution is just warm (about 90-100 degrees), slowly add oil while stirring.
+Stir until thick as salad dressing; this may take a little while, and you can stir for a few minutes on, few minutes off until it starts to thicken a bit.
+Pour into molds.
 Put molds in airy place to dry a couple of days.
 Score and cut and stack to dry for a few weeks.
 Can start to use it after a couple of weeks.. sooner for laundry.

 BREWS TO KEEP DIGESTION STRONG